outdreamer/build-a-cure-1/docs/tasks/work.md

 				- can indicate a relevant format/base/structure

-				- can identify relevant missing information

-				- can infer a system context
+				- can identify/infer relevant missing information, like a system context

 		- data set: dependent predicted label